alkampfergit/personal-blog/codewrecks/content/post/old/2010/03/connecting-to-tfs2010-with-api.md

 tfs.EnsureAuthenticated();
 {{< / highlight >}}

-The problem is originated by the new [architecture](http://blogs.msdn.com/bharry/archive/2009/04/19/team-foundation-server-2010-key-concepts.aspx) of tfs2010, and the presence of â€œProject collectionsâ€.
+The problem is originated by the new [architecture](http://blogs.msdn.com/bharry/archive/2009/04/19/team-foundation-server-2010-key-concepts.aspx) of tfs2010, and the presence of *Project collections*.
 Project collections are containers for Team Project, and they are the analogue of a TFS2008 server.
 The above code cannot work, because you are trying to connect with a TeamFoundationServer object to a tfs that contains a certain number of project collection.
 To make it work you need to change the server string passed to the constructor in this way

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 TeamFoundationServer tfs = new TeamFoundationServer("http://vs2010beta2:8080/tfs/DefaultCollection",